CapricanDRJ/HadesStarCommunityData/docs/corp/43daf4a5a2ec7f33566ebf93d9e37b36ebc9e0f4f982dbfac8c7ce7d5789e891/index.md

 ```
 Just a feeder corp for alts :D enjoy corp bonus on arts if you'd like
- otherwise a fairly inactive crew}
+ otherwise a fairly inactive crew
 ```
 ### Whitestar Bonus ❌